• Skip to main content

 Inversion therapy has been around for over 2,000 years, ever since Hippocrates strapped his patients to a ladder with ropes and hoisted them in the air to help relieve back pain and other ailments.

-One recent study performed at prestigious Newcastle University in England studied two groups of sciatica patients with herniated discs and pain so severe they had already been scheduled for surgery.
+One recent study performed at the prestigious Newcastle University in England studied two groups of sciatica patients with herniated discs and pain so severe they had already been scheduled for surgery.

-Both groups received physical therapy.
-But only one added regular inversion therapy to their routine.
+Both groups received physical therapy, but only one added regular inversion therapy to their routine.

-How Does Inverting for Back Pain Work?
+How Does Inversion Therapy Work?

 Simply put, an inversion table takes the load off your back.